guanlinau/DevOps-Deploy-React-App-on-AWS-Elasticbeanstalk-and-Conduct-CI-via-Github-Actions/README.md

 ###### Create a folder inside the s3 bucket created by elastic beanstalk to store build file

+#configure the bucket permissions to allow public access and enable ACLs

 ###### Create travis.yml with related configuration from elastic beanstalk

 ```